aksel-blaise/dalton/LM3d3/selden-lm3d3.md

-*Measure of the angle between Vector 1 (blade) and Vector 2 (base) may have additional utility in lithic studies as an orthogonal metric associated with knapper skill, where greater skill is represented by an arbitrary range of angles nearest 180 degrees.* Collection of this metric from a 3D mesh in computer aided design (CAD) software adds an increased element of precision when compared to a goniometer, and provides a good example of an additional element of analytical value that can be extracted from this landmarking protocol.
+*Measure of the angle between Vector 1 (blade) and Vector 2 (base) may have additional utility in lithic studies as an orthogonal metric associated with knapper skill, where greater skill is represented by an arbitrary range of angles nearest 180 degrees.* A second similar measure could be collected between Vectors 1 and 2 in comparison with Vector 3.
+Collection of these metrics from a 3D mesh in computer aided design (CAD) software adds an increased element of precision in comparison with a goniometer, and serves as an example of the added analytical value that can be extracted from this novel landmarking protocol that reaches beyond the application of landmarks and semilandmarks.

+Prior to the addition of the `reference vectors`, the location of LMs 02 to 05 are considered arbitrary.
+Previous iterations of this landmarking protocol have relied upon `auto3dgm` to provide principal alignments that dictate which LMs are placed on the left/right side of the biface or projectile.
+For this protocol, the side of the projectile with the lowest orthogonal measure between Vector 1 and Vector 2 will be on the left, meaning that from the investigator’s view, the projectiles will curve, bend, or lean slightly—or in some cases more dramatically—to the left from base to tip.

 ## Reference planes and points